-We have been monitoring the COVID-19 pandemic and dealing with its impact at our operations since mid-February 2020.
-We have implemented measures and introduced additional precautionary steps to manage and respond to the risks associated with COVID-19 to ensure the safety of our employees, contractors, suppliers and surrounding communities.
-Currently, all corporate personnel travel has been restricted to absolute minimum requirements and employees have been encouraged to work remotely.
-At each of our three operations in Mali, the Philippines and Namibia, and our development project in Colombia, we have implemented many control measures for dealing with the outbreak of COVID-19.
-These include: pre-screening for symptoms and travel history with possible COVID-19 exposure of any employees, visitors and contractors (site personnel) prior to any travel to or from a site and isolation, where necessary, from the general site population; pretests; operational protocols; aggressive contact tracing; and close work with local health authorities.
+We have implemented measures and introduced best practice steps in accordance with the Centers for Disease Control and Prevention ("CDC"), the World Health Organization ("WHO") and national health agencies to manage and respond to the risks associated with COVID-19 to ensure the safety of our employees, contractors, suppliers and surrounding communities.
+For the last two years, corporate travel to our operations has been restricted to absolute minimum requirements and employees have been encouraged to work remotely.
+At each of our three mining operations in Mali, the Philippines and Namibia, and at the Gramalote Project in Colombia, we have implemented many control measures for dealing with the outbreak of COVID-19 in line with CDC and WHO guidelines.
+These include: pre-screening for symptoms and travel history with possible COVID-19 exposure of any employees, visitors and contractors (site personnel) prior to any travel to or from a site and isolation, where necessary, from the general site population; pretests (PCR and Rapid Antigen); operational protocols; aggressive contact tracing; and close work with local health authorities.
 Each site has implemented restrictions and isolation procedures that are particular to each region's situation and response capabilities.
-We expect that procedures will continue to evolve according to the World Health Organization and Centers for Disease Control guidelines.
-A critical care specialist has been consulting us on the guidelines and global implementation.
+We also introduced a mandatory vaccination policy at the corporate level and have supported each of our operations and national governments with vaccinations of employees and the communities in which we operate.
+In 2022, we will continue to monitor COVID-19 with medical experts and support and encourage workers and their families to be vaccinated.